What is food poisoning?

 Food-borne illnesses affect millions of Americans each year.
 Many people who think they have the "stomach flu" or a virus are really victims of a mild case of food poisoning, caused by bacteria and viruses found in food.
-Particularly vulnerable to these infections are young children, the elderly, pregnant women (because of the risk to the fetus), and people with chronic or serious illnesses, whose immune systems are already weakened.

 - Abdominal cramps

 - Nausea and vomiting

 When to see a doctor

 The symptoms of food poisoning may resemble other medical conditions or problems.
 Always consult your doctor for a diagnosis.
 Be sure to see your doctor right away if you're unable to keep fluids down or your symptoms are persistent.